Skip to Content

 Method

-2. Once all ingredients are added, start to blend on at a low speed until ingredients are mixed together.
-Slowly increase the speed, and blend on high for 5 minutes until smooth and creamy.
-You may need to use your tamper.
-If the hummus appears to be too dry and isn’t blending nicely, add more reserved chickpea liquid 1 tbsp at a time.
-A little bit will go a long way.
+2. Blend on a low speed until ingredients are mixed together.
+Slowly increase the speed, and blend on high until smooth and creamy, about 5 minutes.
+If necessary, add more reserved chickpea liquid 1 tablespoon at a time, to increase creaminess.
+Adjust the salt, to taste.

-4. To serve, use the back of a spoon to spread the hummus out into a shallow bowl, drizzle with olive oil and sprinkle with chopped flat leaf parsley, paprika and za’atar.
-Serve with warm pita and plenty of seasonal vegetables.
+3. Use the back of a spoon to spread the hummus out into a shallow bowl, drizzle with olive oil and sprinkle with parsley, paprika, and za’atar, if using.
+Serve with vegetables and pita bread, if desired.

 Nutrition Info